sigmod/sqlpp/document.md

     OrderbyClause      ::=	<ORDER> <BY> Expression ( <ASC> | <DESC> )? ( "," Expression ( <ASC> | <DESC> )? )*
     LimitClause	       ::=	<LIMIT> Expression ( <OFFSET> Expression )?

-### <a id="Select_clause">Select clause
+## <a id="Select_clause">Select clause
+A select clause always return a collection, no matter the enclosing select statement is a top-level query or a subquery.

+### <a id="Select_element">Select element/value/raw
-A SELECT statement always return a collection.  `SELECT ELEMENT expression` returns a collection that consists of evaluation results of the expression, one per binding tuple.
-In SQL++, all regular SQL-style SELECT clauses could be expressed by `SELECT ELEMENT`.
-For example, `SELECT exprA AS fieldA, exprB AS fieldB` is a syntactic suger of `SELECT ELEMENT { 'fieldA': expr1, 'fieldB': exprB }`.
+`SELECT ELEMENT expression` returns a collection that consists of evaluation results of the expression, one per binding tuple.
 The following example shows a query that selects and returns one user from the table FacebookUsers.

-##### Example
+#### Example

     SELECT ELEMENT user
     FROM FacebookUsers user
     WHERE user.id = 8

+### <a id="SQL_select">SQL-style select
+In SQL++, all traditional SQL-style select clauses could be expressed by `SELECT ELEMENT`.
+For example, `SELECT exprA AS fieldA, exprB AS fieldB` is a syntactic suger of `SELECT ELEMENT { 'fieldA': expr1, 'fieldB': exprB }`.

+    SELECT ELEMENT user
+    FROM FacebookUsers user
+    WHERE user.id = 8

+### <a id="Unnest_clause">Unnest clause
-The next example shows a query that retrieves the organizations that the selected user has worked in, using the `CORRELATE` clause to unnest the nested collection `employment` in the user's record.
+The next example shows a query that retrieves the organizations that the selected user has worked in, using the `UNNEST` clause to unnest the nested collection `employment` in the user's record.

 ##### Example

     SELECT ELEMENT employment."organization-name"
     FROM FacebookUsers AS user
-    CORRELATE user.employment AS employment
+    UNNEST user.employment AS employment
     WHERE user.id = 8

-A equivalent query could be rewritten as:
+SQL++ allows correlations among different from terms, i.e., a right side `From` binding expression can refer to variables defined on its left side.
+A equivalent unnesting query could be rewritten as:

     SELECT ELEMENT employment."organization-name"
     FROM FacebookUsers AS user,
     	user.employment AS employment
     WHERE user.id = 8

-Note that `CORRELATE` has the "inner" semantics --- if the user does not have any employment history, the query will return an empty result set.
-However, `LEFT OUTER CORRELATE` has the "left outer" semantics --- the following query will return a result set that only contains a `NULL` if the user does not have any employment history.
+Note that `UNNEST` has the "inner" semantics --- if a user does not have any employment history, the tuple corresponding to the user will not be emitted in the result.
+However, `LEFT OUTER UNNESt` has the "left outer" semantics --- the following query will return a result set that only contains a `NULL` if the user does not have any employment history.

 	SELECT ELEMENT employment."organization-name"
     FROM FacebookUsers AS user